 Also, you don’t need a different shaped wine glass for every wine variety under the sun.
 Who has this much cabinet space?
 One universal wine glass is all you need.
 One glass to rule them all.

 I know people who will whip out a wine thermometer before they drink a glass of wine, so they can check their wine for the proper temperature.
+People who obsessively check the temperatures in their fancy, fancy wine chiller.
 These people are lunatics.
 I don’t obsess over this.
 That’s not to say temperature isn’t important — it is.
 But it isn’t obsessively important.

 White wines — a little warmer than fridge temperature.
 Red wines — a little cooler than room temperature.
 Done and done.